IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

 ## Creating Your First Artboard

-At the end of this topic you'll have a Sketch Artboard for a registration screen using Indigo Design System.
+At the end of this topic you'll have a Sketch Artboard for a registration screen using the **Indigo.Design System**.

 <div class="divider--half"></div>
 <img class="responsive-img" src="images/getting-started7.png" srcset="images/getting-started7@2x.png 2x" />